Dividends are NOT New Income, but merely a Forced Withdrawal

 So what's the point?
 Reinvested or not, there is no overall value change on that dividend day, but your investment itself decreases when the dividend is withdrawn, but not reinvested.
 If it is a good investment, then of course, the optimum thing to do is to reinvest that dividend to maintain the investment value, and it will also become additional shares for free, every year.
 That is future gain offered if you want it, and the Big Deal is that your additional shares (received and reinvested usually four times a year) are now greater future investment gain opportunity.
 This additional gain is not large for just a year or two, but it becomes huge compounded over the long term years.
 If dividend is reinvested, then you will have additional shares for the same original investment cost.
 If each quarterly dividend was say $250, four times is $1000 a year of additional shares invested every year, which is compounded growth.
 But if that dividend cash is instead withdrawn, it has no future growth possibility, at least not in this stock or fund.
 It was only a direct withdrawal subtracting from your existing value.
 Withdrawing the dividend cash is a loss of that opportunity for much greater gain.
 That cost is relatively small over only a couple of years, but the loss of compounding over a few decades is a major cost of the vast majority of the investment potential.
 The table above shows that withdrawal cost.

-But bottom line is that reinvestment of dividends is free additional shares four times a year which will have a huge impact on decades of future earnings.
+But bottom line is that reinvestment of dividends is free additional shares probably four times a year which will have a huge impact on decades of long term future earnings.

 There is only this one correct way to view stock dividends.
 Dividends are subtracted from your own stock value you already owned (from the stock's value).
 Any withdrawal is just subtracted from the stock or fund value.
 The dividend withdrawal is taxed then, but it is NOT new gain, it is merely realized gain of cash withdrawal (same as any other withdrawal).